 The form needs to be level for the epoxy pour so I shimmed up one end of my bench to even things out.

 3. Pour Epoxy Resin into the River Table Form

-Next I figured out how much epoxy resin I needed for the epoxy river table feature.
+Next I figured out how much epoxy resin I needed for my epoxy resin table DIY pour.
 I measured the gap between the slabs in 4 to 8” segments at a time and multiplied the average gap by the length of that segment.
-I added up all those numbers and multiplied by the height of the slab to get the total volume of the gap.
+Then I added up all those numbers and multiplied by the height of the slab to get the total volume of the gap.

 I had to figure out how to pour epoxy resin with two colors to get a good mix.
-I decided pour the ends at the same time using both hands.
-I wouldn’t necessarily recommend this, but it worked for me.
-I mixed the colors together and it turned out amazing.
+After some thought I decided pour the ends at the same time using both hands.
+Now I wouldn’t necessarily recommend this, but it worked for me.
+The colors mixed together and it turned out amazing.

 4. Build a Metal Table Base